-What does Moonlight Drive mean?
+What do you think Moonlight Drive means?

-The Doors: Moonlight Drive Meaning
+The Doors - Moonlight Drive Meaning

 Album cover for Moonlight Drive album cover